Mark Horton (archaeologist): Academic career

 Horton attended Peterhouse, Cambridge, graduating and receiving a doctorate.
 He is Professor of Archaeology and Cultural Heritage at the Royal Agricultural University in Cirencester, and Emeritus Professor at the University of Bristol.
 One of his former students is the archaeologist and television presenter Sam Willis.
 He is part of a project to establish the Cultural Heritage Institute in the former Great Western Railway carriage works at Swindon, offering research and masters training from 2020.

 He has conducted excavations in Zanzibar, Egypt, the Caribbean, North America, Central America and France, as well as sites in Britain.
 His chief publications are on the Swahili site of Shanga, Kenya, between 1980 and 1986 and more recently sites on the islands of Zanzibar and Pemba, notably Tumbatu, Ras Mkumbuu, Mtambwe Mkuu and Chwaka.

 His other excavations include the Scottish Darien scheme (1698–1700) in Panama; the Cistercian Abbey of Grosbot (Charente, France); the Bishop's Palace, Wells, Somerset; a medieval farmstead at Carscliffe, Somerset; Fishmongers Cave, Alveston, Gloucestershire, and he worked at Berkeley Castle (Gloucestershire) and Repton.
 In 2008-19 he undertook survey and excavation work in the Kherlen Valley in Mongolia.
 Between 2011 and 2019 he worked with the Sealinks Project, undertaking excavations on Pemba, Zanzibar, Mafia, Anjouan, Sri Lanka and Madagascar.
 A project in East Pemba combined archaeological investigations with ethnography and anthropology.

 He also has an interest in Isambard Kingdom Brunel and directed the digitisation of the engineer's sketch books and letters at Bristol University library, which project was grant-aided by the Arts and Humanities Research Council in 2003.

+He is currently Pro Vice-Chancellor, Research & Enterprise at the Royal Agricultural University.

 He was elected a Fellow of the Society of Antiquaries of London on 7 May 1992.